hubbleprotocol/hubble-common/packages/hubble-config/README.md

 # Hubble Config

-Hubble config is a public registry/configuration with Solana public keys that are used by Hubble.
+Hubble config is a public registry/configuration with Solana public keys that are used by [Hubble Protocol](https://hubbleprotocol.io).

 ## Install